-- 3.1 This development approval is for a development to be undertaken in two (2) discrete stages, in accordance with the approved Site Plan Staging Plan 20-041 DA06 Revision D (refer to condition 2.1). - Stage One must be completed prior to Stage Two. - 3.2 Unless otherwise expressly stated, the conditions must be read as being applicable to all stages. - 3.3 The currency period for Stage one is six (6) years from the date this approval takes effect. - 3.4 The currency period for Stage two is ten (10) years from the date this approval takes effect.
+- 3.1 This development approval is for a development to be undertaken in three (3) discrete stages, in accordance with the approved Site Plan Staging Plan 241334-03, dated 03 February 2025 (refer to condition 2.1). - Stage One must be completed prior to any other stage.
+All other stages are not required to be undertaken in any chronological order. - 3.2 Unless otherwise expressly stated, the conditions must be read as being applicable to all stages. - 3.3 The currency period for Stage one is six (6) years from the date this approval takes effect. - 3.4 The currency period for Stage two and Stage three is ten (10) years from the date this approval takes effect.